I am looking for my next challenge. Check out my CV and Get in Touch

 Unclear Alerts

-Pain points: Unintuitive interfaces, difficulty with small text/controls, fear of scams/fraud, loss of control, and lack of consistent support for money management capacity, unclear fraud alerts, and difficulties with two-factor or biometric authentication.
+Pain points: Unintuitive interfaces, difficulty with small text/controls, fear of scams/fraud, loss of control, and lack of support, unclear fraud alerts, and difficulties with two-factor or biometric authentication.

 👉 Complex flows increase the cognitive load.